Logiqx/gps-details/docs/devices/garmin/pvt/README.md

   - min=743, median=1001, max=1236, range = 493
   - mean=1000, stdev=25

-What is most striking about the Forerunner 255 is the variability of the location event intervals, jumping from up to 1236 ms and then down to 743 ms. This is a difference of 0.493 seconds and could make quite a difference when it comes to getting data ready for the FIT writer.
+What is most striking about the Forerunner 255 is the variability of the location event intervals, jumping up to 1236 ms and then down to 743 ms. This is a difference of 0.493 seconds and could make quite a difference when it comes to preparing a record for the FIT writer.

 Further testing is required, but this early finding does suggest the potential for timing issues on the Forerunner 255.